Transaction Processing

 - Defense of consumer class actions and business-to-business disputes arising from data breach events

-At Hunton Andrews Kurth LLP, our global footprint, resources and industry-experienced lawyers help transaction processing clients build, expand and protect their businesses:
+At Hunton, our global footprint, resources and industry-experienced lawyers help transaction processing clients build, expand and protect their businesses:

 - With offices in 18 cities, including vital commercial and governmental centers such as New York, Beijing, Brussels, London and Washington, DC; the key payment processing center of Atlanta; and a worldwide network of business, technology and government relations lawyers, we have “boots on the ground” and “minds in the boardroom and courtroom” — where and when our clients need us.